gesslar/glpu/doc/mkdocs/docs/features/preferences/user.md

-# Environment Variables
+# Preferences

-The following categories of environment variables apply to whether you are an [administrator](administrator-environment-variables.md) or a player.
+The following categories of preferences apply to whether you are an [administrator](administrator.md) or a player.

-Generally, if an environment variable offers `on` or `off` as options, the default is `off`, unless otherwise noted.
+Generally, if a preference offers `on` or `off` as options, the default is `off`, unless otherwise noted.

-To set an environment variable, use the `set` command.
+To set a preference, use the `set` command.
 For example:

 ```
 set colour on
 ```

-To clear an environment variable, set the variable with no value.
+To clear a preference, set the preference with no value.
 For example:

 ```
 set colour